braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/api_triggered_delivery.md

 ---

-# API-Triggered Campaigns
+# API-triggered campaigns

 API-triggered campaigns or server-trigger campaigns are ideal for more advanced transactional use-cases.
 Braze API-triggered campaigns allow marketers to manage campaign copy, multivariate testing, and re-eligibility rules within the Braze dashboard while triggering the delivery of that content from their own servers and systems.
 The API request to trigger the message can also include additional data to be templated into the message in real-time.

-## Setting up an api-triggered campaign
+## Setting up an API-triggered campaign

 Setting up an API-triggered campaign takes a few quick steps.
 First, create a new multichannel or single-channel campaign (with multivariate testing).